github/codeql/docs/ql-documentation/learn-ql/beginner/heir.rst

 How could you do that?

-It helps to think of a precise definition of "relative".
+It helps to think of a precise definition of *relative*.
 A possible definition is that two people are related if they have a common ancestor.

 You can introduce a predicate ``ancestorOf(Person p)`` that lists all ancestors of ``p``.
 An ancestor of ``p`` is just a parent of ``p``, or a parent of a parent of ``p``, or a parent of a parent of a parent of ``p``, and so on.
 Unfortunately, this leads to an endless list of parents.
 You can't write an infinite QL query, so there must be an easier approach.